slaclab/smurfc/README.md

 The board is bases on the microchip's microcontroller PIC32MX795F512L.

-The code was developed using Microchip's MPLAB X and the MPLAB Harmony Configurator (MHC)i framework.
+The code was developed using Microchip's MPLAB X and the MPLAB Harmony Configuration (MHC) framework.

 ## Software package versions